 Fehr & Peers and City staff conducted targeted outreach with the RYSE center, the Richmond Bicycle/Pedestrian Advisory Committee, and other groups.
-Wider audiences were reached with the planning and engagement effort called Travel Safe Richmond.
+A wider public engagement program was also developed entitled Travel Safe Richmond.
 A website was set up with an interactive map for the public to submit safety concerns and improvement ideas.
-An online community workshop was hosted in December 2021 and an in-person event on May 18, 2022; presentations were also made to the Richmond Neighborhood Coordinating Council as well as neighborhood councils.
+Various public engagement opportunities were implemented including an online community workshop in December 2021, an in-person event on May 18, 2022, and presentations to the Richmond Neighborhood Coordinating Council as well as neighborhood councils.
 Travel Safe Richmond also includes a Bicycle and Pedestrian Action Plan, and outreach and development of that plan continues.